All falls apart

 ‘Without the trauma and you know why – if I once faltered, I was taken back there myself.
 I had my role and as long as I did, I was free from … from that.’

 ‘Our theory, Jenny and I, was that Sarah went to shoot but rebelled, Mandy made her do it.’

 ‘More or less.
 It was Mandy, according to her, herself, who peered down the scope and pushed Sarah’s fingers.’

 ‘It’s sick – all of it.’

-‘Yes.
+‘Yes it is – it’s totally sick.
 Once you’re in, there’s no out.
 It only gets worse.
 Humans are flotsam, I’m flotsam, I’ll be cast off one day.’

 ‘Laura, that was your own husband.’

 ‘There speaks a man who doesn’t know that physical pain, that nausea – you never want to go back there.
 It transcends anything.
-You can be loyal, you can love but that beats it each time.’
+You can be loyal, you can love but that beats it every time.’

 ‘Heaven help you.’